Author: Nyman Gibson Miralis

 These transactions were not consistent with Fairwind’s registered business activity of building and repairing pleasure crafts, lighters and boats, and general wholesale trade.

-At Nyman Gibson Miralis, our lawyers are experts in assisting companies and individuals who are the subject of investigations by AUSTRAC, the Australian Federal Police (AFP), the (Australian Taxation Office (ATO) and the Australian Crime Commission (ACC) for suspected money laundering activities.
+Nyman Gibson Miralis, are experts in assisting companies and individuals who are the subject of investigations by AUSTRAC, the Australian Federal Police (AFP), the (Australian Taxation Office (ATO) and the Australian Criminal Intelligence Commission (ACIC) for suspected money laundering activities.

 Nyman Gibson Miralis has specialised knowledge of the substantive laws under which these agencies operate and the practice and procedure of investigations and prosecutions.